Why the Düsseldorf Card Can Save You Money

 In addition to transport, the card also provides free or reduced entry to more than 50 museums and attractions, as well as discounts on guided tours, river cruises, theatres and cultural events.
 Some attractions are completely free with the card, while others offer reduced admission prices.

-There are also group and family versions of the card, which can be very good value if you are travelling with multiple people.
-Group tickets usually allow either up to three adults or two adults with two children to travel together on one card.
+There are also group and family versions of the card, which can offer particularly good value if several people are travelling together.
+Group tickets usually allow either up to three adults or two adults with two children to travel using one card.

 Before choosing which card to buy, it is important to understand the difference between the standard Düsseldorf Card and the DüsseldorfCard Plus.
 The main difference is that the standard card is designed for travel within Düsseldorf, while the Plus card includes transport across the wider Rhine-Ruhr region, including cities such as Cologne, Essen, Dortmund and Bonn.